graphile/worker/website/docs/tasks.md

 :::

-If you're running on Linux or Unix (including macOS) then if Graphile Worker finds an executable file inside of `tasks/` it will create a task executor for it.
-When a task of this kind is found, Graphile Worker will execute the file setting the relevant environmental variables and passing in the payload according to the encoding.
-If the executable exits with code `0` then Graphile Worker will see this as success, all other exit codes are seen as failure.
+If you're running on Linux or Unix (including macOS) then if Graphile Worker finds an executable file inside of the `taskDirectory` it will create a task executor for it.
+When a task of this kind is found, Graphile Worker will execute the file with the relevant environment variables and pass in the payload according to the encoding.
+If the executable exits with code `0` then Graphile Worker will see this as success.
+All other exit codes are seen as failure.

-### Environmental variables
+### Environment variables

-- `GRAPHILE_WORKER_PAYLOAD_FORMAT` &mdash; the encoding that Graphile Worker uses to pass the payload to the binary.
-Currently this will be the string `json`, but you should check this before processing the payload in case the format changes.
+- `GRAPHILE_WORKER_PAYLOAD_FORMAT` &mdash; the encoding that Graphile Worker used to pass the payload to the binary.
+Currently this will always be the string `json`, but you should check this before processing the payload in case the format changes.
 - `GRAPHILE_WORKER_TASK_IDENTIFIER` &mdash; the identifier for the task this file represents (useful if you want multiple task identifiers to be served by the same binary file, e.g. via symlinks)